United Arab Emirates History, Language and Culture

 ● The Dubai police force use Lamborghinis and Ferraris so that they can catch speeders.

 ● Dubai has no address system and no postal codes.
-For a package to arrive at the desired location, the sender would have to leave instructions about the destination of the package.
+For a package to arrive at the desired location, the sender would have to leave instructions about the destination of the package, or send it to a PO Box.

 ● The world’s fastest roller coaster is housed at Ferrari World, Abu Dhabi’s indoor theme park.